 - as an aid to sitting down on, and getting up from the toilet

 Mechanical Patient lifts are also covered by Medicare for people who cannot leave their beds (there are strict guidelines), and can in a lot of cases be used to help a person wash themselves in a shower, or a tub.

 I have an article which outlines the Medicare qualifying guidelines for individuals needing patient lifts, and also the types of lifts which are covered – “Does Medicare Cover Patient Lifts ?”.

 If you are not sure what you can get instead of a grab bar, I have a long article with 54 safety tips put together over the years of caring for my mom and dad to make the bathroom a safer place.
 You can find that here.

-For Medicare to consider an item as part of the category of “Durable Medical Equipment” it has to meet these basic criteria:
+For Medicare to cover an item as durable medical equipment, it has to meet these basic criteria:

 - Durable (needs to be able to resist repeated use over a sustained period of time)